PBertinJohannet/Lmsmw/README.md

 # lmsmw

-Neural network training using levemberg marquardt algorithm with sherman morisson woodburry formula
+Neural network training using levemberg marquardt algorithm with an optimisation using sherman morisson woodburry formula

 Implemented entirely in Rust.